 Embodying the “festival of lights”, Hindus celebrate the five days of Diwali with rich cultural traditions and rituals.
 The numerous diyas, the bright colors of rangoli, and the elegant Annakoot, all encompass the theme of transitioning from darkness to light.
 Through these festivities, Hindus not only have an opportunity to deepen their connection to their traditional roots, but also to look back and resolve to eradicate negative aspects from their lives in the forms of anger, envy, greed, arrogance, and resentment.

-The fourth day of Diwali celebrations is called Govardhan Puja, also known as Godhan Puja also known as Anna-Koot, which literally means ‘mountain of food‘, Anna meaning food while koot meaning mountain.
-A Celebratory Feast in jubilation over Lord Krishna’s humbling and defeat of Indra to protect the Vrindavan.
-On this auspicious day the people prepare fifty-six or one hundred and eight different varieties of delicious dishes to offer Lord Krishna as ‘Bhog’.
+The fourth day of the Diwali celebrations is called Govardhan Puja, also known as Godhan Puja also known as Anna-Koot, which literally means ‘mountain of food‘, Anna meaning food while koot means mountain.
+A Celebratory Feast in jubilation over Lord Krishna’s humbling and the defeat of Indra to protect the Vrindavan.
+On this auspicious day, the people prepare fifty-six or one hundred and eight different varieties of delicious dishes to offer Lord Krishna as ‘Bhog’.

 According to Vishnu-Puran, the people of Gokul commemorated a festival in honor of Lord Indra and worshiped him after the end of the monsoon season every year.
 In his young years, Lord Krishna once prohibited the people from offering prayers to Lord Indra.
 Angered Lord Indra sent a torrent to sink Gokul.
 ‘Govardhan’ is a small hillock situated at ‘Braj’, near Mathura.
 Lord Krishna to ensure Brajwasis’r security and after performing worship and offering prayers to Mount Govardhan lifted it as an umbrella on the little finger of his right hand so that everyone could take shelter under.
 Thus, Lord Krishna protected Brajwasis from the torrential rains of Lord Indra, After this event, Lord Krishna was also known as Giridhari or Govardhandhari.